-Before the issue of the first occupation certificate for the development (i.e., whether for part or whole of a building), a notation is to be made on a survey plan and accompanying instrument under Section 88B of the Conveyancing Act 1919 setting out the terms of the required public right of carriageway to be created over the publicly accessible private land, and inclusive of an associated public lift located between Newcomen and Laing Streets, and such is to be lodged with the Newcastle City Council for certification and be subsequently registered with NSW Land Registry Services.
+42A.
+Before the issue of the first Occupation Certificate for Stage 3 and Stage 4 (i.e., whether for part or whole of a building), a notation is to be made on a survey plan and accompanying instrument under Section 88B of the Conveyancing Act 1919 setting out the terms of the required public right of carriageway to be created over the publicly accessible private land, and be inclusive of an associated public lift located between Newcomen and Laing Streets, and such is to be lodged with the Newcastle City Council for certification and be subsequently registered with NSW Land Registry Services.